nativefier/nativefier/API.md

 - List of available keys: https://github.com/electron/electron/blob/master/docs/api/accelerator.md
 - Details about how to create input event objects: https://github.com/electron/electron/blob/master/docs/api/web-contents.md#contentssendinputeventevent

+**Note about Global Shortucts on macOS**

+On MacOS 10.14+, if you have set a global shortcut that includes a Media key, the user will need to be prompted for permissions to enable these keys in System Preferences > Security & Privacy > Accessibility.

 Example `shortcuts.json` for `https://deezer.com` & `https://soundcloud.com` to get your play/pause/previous/next media keys working: